purplesyringa/feijoa/README.md

 The length of the array must be divisible by 16.

 Hashes provided by different instances of Feijoa must not be compared: no cryptographic guarantees are made about them.
+However, it *is* a good idea to create a new Feijoa for each separate use, to make sure accidentally leaking a salt or a hash cannot lead to an attack on another part of the program.

 A seed can be extracted from a Feijoa instance to re-create it later: